alissonmartineli/alissonmartineli/README.md

 - I graduated in Information Systems in 2015

-- I am currently taking a degree in Data Science

 - I learn fast and enjoy exploring new technologies

 - I like to share knowledge